expressjs/expressjs.com/en/guide/intro.md

     └── mime@1.2.6
 ```

 Now to create the application itself!
-Create a file named `app.js` or `server.js`,
+Create a file named `server.js`,
-whichever you prefer, require Express and then create a new application with `express()`:
+and add the following lines of code to require Express and then create a new application with `express()`:

 ```js
 var express = require('express');